rlindgren/aidk/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] All new and existing tests pass
 - [ ] I have updated documentation as needed
 - [ ] I have added an entry to CHANGELOG.md (if applicable)
+- [ ] I have updated relevant documentation (ARCHITECTURE.md, CLAUDE.md) if APIs or behavior changed

 ## Testing